 Today I commit to:

-Show how you’re doing your part to help polar bears!
-Share photos of your actions on Instagram or our Facebook wall with the hashtag #saveourseaice and we'll add them to our gallery.
+Are you bundling up for polar bears?
+Or taking other steps to help?
+Share photos or videos of your actions on Instagram with #saveourseaice and we'll add them to our gallery.